OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 :::hint
 **Out of scope**
-Rolling back database changes is out of scope for this article because doing them successfully [is a complex topic with many pitfalls](https://octopus.com/blog/database-rollbacks-pitfalls).
+Rolling back database changes are out of scope for this post because doing them successfully [is a complex topic with many pitfalls](https://octopus.com/blog/database-rollbacks-pitfalls).
 This post focuses on code-only rollbacks.
 It demonstrates how to skip database deployment steps during a rollback.
 In practice, code and UI changes are much more frequent than database changes, especially in a test environment.
 Most schema changes happen at the start of a new feature, with minor tweaks during testing.
 :::

 ## What is a rollback?